Master of Arts in Science Teaching Degree (MAST)

-- 3 (min.) hours of capstone courses (may be divided over multiple terms)
+3 (min.) hours of capstone courses (may be divided over multiple terms)

 	In addition, you will be required to complete and defend a capstone project to your graduate committee.
 These may include:

-Your degree coursework and capstone project will be defined in coordination with your faculty advisor.
+	Your degree coursework and culminating experience (portfolio or thesis) will be defined in coordination with your faculty advisor.
 Please see the general guidelines

 	- Applications are accepted through the Graduate College’s online system.